DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-\textbf{Context.} key-value (KV) databases are crucial in various domains like cloud computing, e-commerce, big data analysis, and artificial intelligence.
-Among different KV store architectures, Log-Structured Merge Trees (LSM-trees) stand out for their exceptional write performance~\cite{CliffGuard}.
-They are widely used in industrial applications, such as RocksDB~\cite{rocksdbpaper}, Cassandra~\cite{lakshman2010cassandra}, LevelDB~\cite{leveldb}, and BigTable~\cite{chang2008bigtable}.
+\textbf{Context.} Key-value (KV) databases are crucial in various domains like cloud computing, e-commerce, big data analysis, and artificial intelligence.
+Among different KV store architectures, Log-Structured Merge Trees (LSMs) stand out for their exceptional write performance~\cite{CliffGuard}.
+They are widely used in industrial applications, such as RocksDB~\cite{rocksdbpaper}, LevelDB~\cite{leveldb}, Cassandra~\cite{lakshman2010cassandra}, and BigTable~\cite{chang2008bigtable}.

-The multi-level structure of LSM-trees results in significant drops in read performance due to high read amplification~\cite{TridentKV2022, heidari2150metahive}.
-The levels are divided into Sorted String Tables (SSTables) that contain KV pairs ordered by keys, with SSTables comprising fixed-size blocks (ranging from $4KB$ to $32KB$), and retrieving a specific KV pair involves an index lookup to locate the relevant level, file, block, and pair, followed by a data-access phase to load the block and fetch the desired pair.
+The multi-level structure of LSMs~\cite{mo2025grow,sarkar2023lsm} results in significant drops in read performance due to high read amplification~\cite{TridentKV2022}.
+The levels are divided into Sorted String Tables (SSTs) that contain KV pairs ordered by keys, with SSTs comprising fixed-size blocks (ranging from $4KB$ to $32KB$), and retrieving a specific KV pair involves an index lookup to locate the relevant level, file, block, and pair, followed by a data-access phase to load the block and fetch the desired pair.
 In current KV stores, with modern NVMe storage, both index lookup and data access contribute significantly to query latency (Fig.~\hyperref[fig:rocksdb-lookup]{\ref*{fig:rocksdb-lookup}a}).

-A common strategy to improve index lookup involves using Machine Learning (ML) as a data structure, effectively revolutionizing data indexing by leveraging predictive capabilities and efficiently capturing records distribution patterns~\cite{heidari2024uplif,ding2020alex, ferragina2020pgm, galakatos2019fiting, heidari2024record,heidari2019holodetect}.
-This is known as a learned index (LI).
-These LI models usually reside inside memory and estimate the probable range containing a specific record by evaluating the target key through a monotonic function approximated by a cumulative distribution function (CDF)~\cite{heidari2020sampling, livshits2020approximate, case2023memory}.
-However, when KV pairs are stored in storage, the LI bottleneck emerges during the data retrieval process from storage to memory~\cite{lidisk2024sigmod, wipe22024, apex2021, liDisk2024} ($\S~\ref{sec:li-storage})$.
-Consequently, to overall enhance performance, it is essential to take into account these effective factors.
+A common strategy to enhance index lookup is Learned Indexing (LI), which involves using Machine Learning (ML) as a data structure, effectively revolutionizing data indexing by leveraging predictive capabilities and efficiently modeling records distribution patterns~\cite{ding2020alex,heidarikhazaei2021structured,ferragina2020pgm,galakatos2019fiting,heidari2019holodetect,heidari2020sampling}.
+These LI models usually reside inside memory and estimate the probable range containing a specific record by evaluating the target key through a monotonic function approximated by a cumulative distribution function (CDF)~\cite{case2023memory,heidari2020approximate}.
+However, when KV pairs are stored in storage, the LI bottleneck emerges during the data retrieval process from storage to memory~\cite{lidisk2024sigmod,wipe22024,apex2021,liDisk2024} ($\S\ref{sec:li-storage})$.
+Consequently, to enhance performance overall, it is essential to take into account these effective factors.